 The tree is based on the administrative levels of the boundaries.
 Boundaries fitting inside another boundaries is placed as a child to the outer one, and that's how the tree is built.
 Each level in the tree is sorted on the administrative level and then on the name.

 You can either select a whole country, or expand it and look for specific areas in the world.
 Any select or de-select in the tree will update the map, showing the data that you just selected.
 Each administrative level has its own color on the polygons shown.
 The map automatically centers on the first selected polygon, after that you have to pan and zoom the map yourself.

 The data tree supports right clicking by the mouse.
 From there you get access to additional smooth functions, for example selecting all children, or a specific administrative level.

-The import from OpenStreetMap is currently based on these rules:
+The import from OpenStreetMap used to be based on these rules:

 We are open to suggestions for importing other data as well.
 Please provide us with links to the relations at OpenStreetMap.org and some description to what it is.
 For example we know that there are ~12,500 polygons which have boundary=administrative but a null value for either admin level or the name.
 We have not looked into these, but our guess is that it will mostly create chaos if importing them all.
 We are guessing that most is trash data.

 In some cases, including the above actually used rules, it might be better to fix the OpenStreetMap data though.